parvathy-lal/Project1/README.md

 ## Overview
 This is an AI/ML model which estimates different body postures and detect the occuring of sudden fall.
 Then generates an alert.

-Here we are using the Single Pose Estimation which is the simpler and faster of the two algorithms.
-Its ideal use case is for when there is only one person in the image.
-Post Estimation can be done by **Human Pose Skeleton** represents which is a set of coordinates that can be connected to describe the pose of the person.
+Here we are using the _Single Pose Estimation_ which is the simpler and faster.
+Its ideal usecase is for whe,n there is only one person in the image. _Post Estimation_ can be done by **Human Pose Skeleton** represents which is a set of coordinates that can be connected to describe the pose of the person.

 ## Installation

 - If you don't have it already, install Pycharm Community 2021.1.1  or later, following the instructions on the website

-### Usage
+## Usage
-- Open Pycharm Community, and from the **Welcome** screen, select New project.
+- Open Pycharm Community, and from the **Welcome** screen, select **New Project**.
 - Name it as **Pose Estimation Project**
-- Now install the required packages in Python Interpreter Files-> Settings-> Python Interpreter
+- Now install the required packages in **Python Interpreter Files-> Settings-> Python Interpreter**
 - Install, **mediapipe, opencv-python, imutilis, win10toast**
-- IN this project, we have 4 Python files.
+- In this project, we have 4 Python files.
 1. PoseEst_Basics
 2. PoseModule
 3. Webcam_Pose